Locations:

 How is tonsil cancer treated?

 There are a few different options.
-Treatment depends on the size and location of your tumor and whether or not it has spread to other parts of your body.
-Possible options include:
+Treatment depends on the size and location of the tumor and whether it has spread to other parts of your body.
+Possible treatments for tonsil cancer include surgery, radiation therapy and chemotherapy.

-• Transoral robotic surgery (TORS): This surgical procedure uses sophisticated technology to treat hard-to-reach areas in the back of the throat.
-TORS is a treatment option for early stage tonsil cancer.
-Benefits include of using the robotic system are reduced surgery time, shorter hospital stay and improved swallowing function.
+• Transoral robotic surgery (TORS): This is a type of robotic surgery that surgeons use to treat hard-to-reach areas like the back of your throat.
+TORS is a treatment option for early-stage tonsil cancer.

 Prevention